hdrie/xp-benchmark-tool/README.md

     - configPromptUser: Set to true, if you want a to be prompted to continue after every run
     - benchCodes: Set a list of benchmark codes to run.
     - Path variables: These are already configured correctly
+    - writeCsv: Set to true, if you want to add entries to a .csv file (it will be automatically created for you)
-- Open a Powershell commmand line prompt and type: 'powershell ./run-benchmark.ps1'
+- Open a Powershell commmand line prompt and type: 'powershell ./run-benchmark.ps1' The script will keep running benchmarks until the list in benchCodes has been finished.

 ## Notes
 - Running PS scripts may be blocked by default.
 For changing the execution policy see https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3